wenkokke/talondoc/example/docs/index.md

 `:default:`
 : Either `include` or `exclude`.
 Determines whether commands are included or excluded by default.
-Defaults to `include` if a file path or module name is specific, and to `exclude` otherwise.
+Defaults to `include` if a context is specified, and to `exclude` otherwise.

 `:include:`
 : A list of command phrases.